Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Interoperability.md

 time.sleep(10)
 ```

-## The Behavior of Types
+## Interop Types

-The interop protocol defines different "types" which can overlap in all kinds of
-ways and have restrictions on how they can interact with Python.
+The interop protocol defines different "types" which can overlap in all kinds of ways and have restrictions on how they can interact with Python.

 ### Interop Types to Python